lucaslixion/react/README.md

-## about
+## About React App

-this is my webapp that im making for utube
+This is a app that im making for utube